thompson318/niftycal/README.md

 NiftyCal
 ---------

-NiftyCal is an open-source software library to perform video camera calibration, largely based on OpenCV.
+NiftyCal is a software library to perform video camera calibration, largely based on OpenCV.

 NiftyCal was developed by the [Centre for Medical Image Computing][cmic] at [University College London (UCL)][ucl].

-If you use this software, please cite [this paper][citation].

 Useful Links
 ------------------